Appendices

 4. Once the Senior Director or Training Director has received a formal grievance, they will implement Review Procedures as described below and inform the intern of any action taken within three (3) business days.

-B. Grievance Procedures: Review Process
+B. Grievance Procedures: Initial Review

-1. 1.
-When needed, the Senior Director will convene a Review Panel to examine a grievance filed by an intern.
+1. When needed, the Senior Director will convene a Review Panel to examine a grievance filed by an intern.

 1. The Panel will consist of the Training Director and two licensed staff members, selected by the Senior Director with recommendations from the Training Director and the intern who filed the appeal or grievance.
 The Senior Director will appoint a Chair of the Review Panel.
-If the appeal is related to the Senior Director, the responsibility to appoint a Review Panel will be delegated to the Training Director.
+If the grievance is related to the Senior Director, the responsibility to appoint a Review Panel will be delegated to the Training Director.

-3. In response to a grievance, the intern has a right to express concerns about the training program or CAPS staff members and the CAPS program or staff has the right and responsibility to respond.
+2. In response to a grievance, the intern has a right to express concerns about the training program or CAPS staff members and the CAPS program or staff has the right and responsibility to respond.

 3. Within three (3) business days after the completion of the review, the Review Panel will submit a written report to the Senior Director, including any recommendations for further action.
 Recommendations made by the Review Panel will be made by majority vote if a consensus cannot be reached.